Philip Brigham: The Road to Salina

-Early recordings
+Developing a musical style

-Some of the seven songs used in the film were written before they saw the sections of film the director wanted music for, but luckily they fit.
-In a few cases, such as for example "The Chase", they were brand new compositions and really was a collaborative effort between the writers.
-They were very young when they got the chance to write music for Road to Salina, mostly in their late teens, or early 20s, and young, as in the band had not been together very long.
-By the time they got to do their own album, Now We're Even (recorded in 1971, released in 1972 in France), they had more of a style, similar to Santana on instruments meeting Crosby, Stills and Nash on vocals.
-When they were either writing new tunes specifically for the movie, or trying to find songs that fit from songs various Clinic members had written before, they were still trying to find a sound.
+When they wrote the music for The Road to Salina, they were in their late teens and early 20s, the band had not been together very long, and they were still developing their musical style.
+By the time they made their own album Now We're Even (recorded in 1971, released in 1972 in France), they had developed more of a style, which was similar to Santana on instruments and Crosby, Stills and Nash on vocals.

-Forming a sound

-Phil Steele was t by the likes of The Hollies, The Turtles and The Zombies.
-Alan Reeves had learned jazz piano from his paternal relatives when he was a boy, and had become a Hammond organ player in the style of Jon Lord or Keith Emerson.
-Chris Hayward had studied classical music for flute and recorder while Gerry Murphy was a jazz fan but also appreciative of the likes of The Band.
-Phil Brigham was coming at music like a singer-songwriter, although since Clinic, other musicians have thought of him more as a rock lead guitarist.
-Bringing all of those influences together was exciting for the young band, but it took them a long time to figure out how it might all fit.
+Phil Steele had a pop style, influenced by the likes of the Hollies, the Turtles and the Zombies.
+Alan Reeves had learned jazz piano from his father when he was a boy, and had become a Hammond organ player in the style of Jon Lord or Keith Emerson.
+Chris Hayward had studied classical music for flute and recorder, while Gerry Murphy was a jazz fan but also appreciative of the likes of the Band.
+Phil Brigham had a singer-songwriter style, like Donovan, James Taylor or Neil Young, although since Clinic, other musicians have thought of him more as a rock lead guitarist.
+Bringing all of those influences together was exciting for the band, but it took them a long time to figure out how it might all fit.

 The Chase

-"The Chase" was put together initially as a jam thing that they wrote specifically for Road to Salina, as opposed to some of the other tunes in that film that were written before it, and they just happened to fit.
+"The Chase" was put together initially as a jam thing that they wrote specifically for The Road to Salina, as opposed to some of the other tunes in that film that were written before it, and they just happened to fit.
 Phil Brigham started playing "The Chase" by spontaneously playing the guitar riff that opens the tune.
 Alan Reeves played some rock/classical organ on top of it.
 At one point, they go to another section with four sustained chords which Alan Reeves came up with, just to get some relief from the repetitiveness of the riff.